 - For a fitness coaching app client, implementing a 22-question quiz funnel with plan reveal increased paywall conversion from 4.1% to 9.8%, a 2.4x improvement over 8 weeks of iterative testing.

-- A nutrition tracking app saw web-based quiz funnels achieve 14.2% quiz-to-paid conversion versus 5.8% for in-app paywalls, while simultaneously saving 15-30% on App Store commissions.
+- A nutrition tracking app saw web-based quiz funnels achieve meaningfully higher quiz-to-paid conversion versus in-app paywalls, while simultaneously saving on App Store commissions.

-- Quiz response data piped into Meta custom audiences via the Conversions API reduced cost-per-trial-start by 22% within 3 weeks for a wellness app client, as the algorithm optimized toward the highest-converting demographic profiles.
+- Quiz response data piped into Meta custom audiences via the Conversions API reduced cost-per-trial-start for a wellness app client, as the algorithm optimized toward the highest-converting demographic profiles.

-- Replacing a testimonial-heavy paywall with a free-trial-forward design increased trial starts by 28% in a controlled A/B test across 12,000 quiz completers—an optimization approach consistent with strategies to boost conversion rates, which can double revenue without acquiring additional users.
+- Replacing a testimonial-heavy paywall with a free-trial-forward design increased trial starts in controlled testing—an optimization approach consistent with strategies to boost conversion rates, which can double revenue without acquiring additional users.

 - Adding progress bars and eliminating open-text inputs increased quiz completion rates by 30% (compounding an 18% gain from the progress bar and 12% from tap-to-select formats), directly increasing the number of users who reached the paywall.